-Copyright © 2004, Intel Corporation.
-All rights reserved.
+Copyright © 2002-2006, Intel Corporation

-Other brands and names may be claimed as the property of others.
+Other names and brands may be claimed as the property of others.

 I2C is a two-wire communication bus /protocol developed by Phillips.
 SMBus is a subset of the I2C bus/protocol developed by Intel.
 Implementation of the I2C bus/protocol or the SMBus bus/protocol may require licenses from various entities, including Phillips Electronics, N.V. and North American Phillips Corporation.